All Collections

 Include a free text question

-At PlaytestCloud, we start our questionnaire with a free text question, to help respondents “get in the mood” of the screener.
+At PlaytestCloud, we start our surveys with a free text question, to help respondents “get in the mood” of the screener.

-This first question invites players to take a moment, to think about the games they play and articulate their answer in a written form.
+This first question invites players to take a moment, to think about the games they've played recently and communicate an answer in a written form.
 Knowing if a player is articulated before a 1:1 interview for example, is always important.

 Q: When was the last time you played a game on mobile and which one was it?